Literacy: Antiquity

 They shall give him twenty Psalms or two of the Apostles' epistles or some other part of Scripture.
 And if he is illiterate he shall go at the first, third and sixth hours to someone who can teach and has been appointed for him.
 He shall stand before him and learn very studiously and with all gratitude.
 The fundamentals of a syllable, the verbs and nouns shall all be written for him and even if he does not want to he shall be compelled to read.

 During the 4th and 5th centuries, the Church made efforts to ensure a better clergy, especially the bishops, who were expected to have a classical education—the hallmark of a socially acceptable person in higher society.
 Even after the remnants of the Western Roman Empire fell in the 470s, literacy continued to be a distinguishing mark of the elite, as communication skills were still important in political and church life (bishops were largely drawn from the senatorial class) in a new cultural synthesis that made "Christianity the Roman religion".
 However, these skills were less needed in the absence of a large imperial administrative apparatus whose middle and top echelons were dominated by the elite.
 (Note: This connection is pursued in Alan K. Bowman and Greg Woolf, eds., Literacy and Power in the Ancient World, (Cambridge) 1994.)
-Even so, in pre-modern times, it is unlikely that literacy was found in more than about 30–40% of the population.
 During the Dark Ages, the highest percentage of literacy was found among the clergy and monks, as they made up much of the staff needed to administer the states of western Europe.

-An abundance of graffiti written in the Nabataean script dating back to the beginning of the first millennium CE has been taken to imply a relatively high degree of literacy among the general population in the ancient Arabic-speaking world.
+In the desert regions of southern Syria, Jordan and northern Arabia, an abundance of graffiti rock inscriptions written in Safaitic, Hismaic, and other North Arabian scripts dates from roughly the 1st centuries BCE and 4th century CE.
+Epigrapher Michael C. A. Macdonald argues that these graffiti demonstrate a high degree of widespread informal literacy among nomadic pastoralists, who learned simple alphabetic scripts to carve names, genealogies and personal observations while livestock keeping.
+However, Macdonald distinguishes this informal writing from an institutionalized "literate society", noting that the culture of ancient Arabian nomads remained oral, without written laws, state administration or literature.